-Denmark, Norway, Sweden, UK, and Germany participate in the sandeel fishery, where Denmark is the main contributor to the sandeel landings.
-Up to 2002 Denmark in average contributed 73% of the total landings and after 2002 73%.
+Denmark, Norway, Sweden, UK, and Germany participate in the sandeel fishery, where Norway is the main contributor to the sandeel landings in SA3.

 The fishery is highly seasonal.
 The geographical distribution of the sandeel fishery varies seasonally and annually, taking place mostly in the spring and summer.
-In the third quarter of the year the distribution of catches generally changes from a dominance of the west Dogger Bank area back to the more easterly fishing grounds.
-The annual patterns of the sandeel fishery between 2000 and 2015 is shown in Figure B.1.1.1
+The annual patterns of the sandeel fishery between 2000 and 2015 is shown in Figure B.1.1.1.